nathankot/Karma.gs/readme.md

 Semantic, fully customizable grid system that employs the Goldilocks Approach.
 Heavily inspired by [semantic.gs](http://semantic.gs/), and [the Goldilocks Approach](http://goldilocksapproach.com/).

+This is still a work in progress.
+I use Karma.gs heavily for personal stuff, but haven't had much time to clean this repo up.
+If you need any help with setup feel free to let me know :)

 ## Requirements

 - This grid is written in [Stylus](http://learnboost.github.com/stylus/).
 And that's the language you would be working with.
 It is very powerful, and many of its features can't be implemented through other pre-processors (I believe.)